Chustinjeng/Telegram-scraper-and-adder/README.md

 ## HOW TO USE

 1. You need to have Python installed, just go to the Internet and install the latest version of Python
-2. Download the zip of this file
+2. Download the zip of this file (under the "Code" button in top right hand above)
 3. Use command prompt/terminal to go to the directory of this code
 ```
 cd/(Your Path)/Telegran-scraper-bot